10 Best Sleeping Pads for Backpacking in 2024

 • Great for: 3-season backpacking, back sleepers

-• What we like: Great value for price, durable fabric, easy to inflate
+• Pros: Great value for price, durable fabric, easy to inflate

-• What we don’t like: Heavier and bulkier than other sleeping pads, not great for side sleepers
+• Cons: Heavier and bulkier than other sleeping pads, not great for side sleepers

 While it’s not the lightest sleeping pad available, I like that it’s one flat piece of padding without baffles.

-It’s also insulated enough to camp in cold temperatures, but if you camp in the winter, you might want to add a foam pad underneath.
+It’s also insulated enough to camp in cold temperatures, but I recommend adding a foam pad underneath if you camp in the winter.
 There is a women’s version available as well which is a little shorter and warmer.

 Compared to the other lightweight sleeping pads on this list, the Thermarest ProLite is a little on the bulky side when in the stuff sack, but it still packs down well enough to come along for the ride.

 One other advantage is that it partially self-inflates.
-You just twist open the valve, and the pad slowly starts to inflate on its own, then you finish inflating it with your own breath.
+I like how I can just twist open the valve, the pad slowly starts to inflate on its own, and then I finish inflating it with my own breath.

-Using the Therm-a-Rest ProLite sleeping pad on a backpacking trip in Sequoia National Park
+I’m using the Therm-a-Rest ProLite Plus sleeping pad on a backpacking trip in Sequoia National Park

 Key Features (regular)